 Some courses in the curriculum are offered exclusively on a "P/NP" basis.
 Credit units earned in these courses are exempt from the 12 unit restrictions.
-In all other courses that are not part of a Degree or Certificate of Achievement, the election to be graded on a "P/NP" basis is at the option of the student.
+In all other non-major courses, the election to be graded on a "P/NP" basis is at the option of the student.
 Students electing to be graded on a "P/NP" basis shall establish that option in writing by the end of the fifth week of the semester.
 (Short-term classes will be allowed a proportionate amount of time.)
 Once the "P/NP" deadline has passed, the decision is irrevocable.